glethuillier/get_xpub_balances/README.md

 ![XPUB](./logo.png)

-Given a master public key (xpub, tlub), get the balances of its derived legacy, native SegWit, and SegWit addresses, or check whether an address has been derived from it.
+Given a master public key (xpub, Ltub, *etc.*), get the balances of its derived legacy, native SegWit, and SegWit addresses, or check whether an address has been derived from it.

+![Example](./demo_balance.gif)

 ## Features

-![Example](./demo_balance.gif)

 * Privacy Friendly: master public keys are never sent over the Internet: only their derived addresses are
 * Derives specific addresses (by account+index) or all active ones